 Whilst the drawback is arguably a slightly steeper learning curve, you benefit from awesome community support, a well established product and ease of porting the configuration to a commercial product.
 Obviously we support direct migration from HAProxy to all of our enterprise load balancers.

 Why go to the effort of learning a proprietary product (where licence terms can suddenly change) and force your hand when it comes to your upgrade path?

 Free(mium) versions typically:

-So, if you don't offer a free version where do you sit?
+So, if you don't offer a free version where do I sit?

-Our model is simple, we are commited to providing:
+Our model is simple, we are committed to providing: